 The EFA recognizes that vegetable farming is subject to both volatile market conditions and to crop loss from natural events.
-If the governor, president, or U.S. Department of Agriculture declares a state of emergency or disaster due to natural conditions, then payment of agricultural privilege tax will be deferred for one year, and repayment can occur during the project up until FY2014.
+If the governor, president, or U.S. Department of Agriculture (USDA) declares a state of emergency or disaster due to natural conditions, then payment of agricultural privilege tax will be deferred for one year, and repayment can occur during the project up until FY2014.
 Since 1994, when the tax went into effect, this provision has been applied twice: in 1997 and in 2001.
 These deferrals still remain in effect.

-C-139 BASIN AGRICULTURAL PRIVILEGE TAX RAISES \$0.4 MILLION IN FY2008
+C-139 BASIN AGRICULTURAL PRIVILEGE TAX RAISES \$0.5 MILLION IN FISCAL YEAR 2009

 As specified in the 1994 EFA, for the 20-year period between 1994 and 2013, the total amount of tax to be assessed annually will not exceed \$654,656.
 The C-139 basin agricultural privilege taxes were calculated by dividing \$654,656 by the number of acres included on the C-139 basin agricultural privilege tax roll for that year.
 The amount paid by an individual property owner may change from year to year depending on the number of acres within the C-139 basin that are classified as agricultural.
 This computation applied to tax notices mailed through November 2002.
-The amended EFA provided a revised computation of the C-139 agricultural privilege tax.
+The amended EFA provided a revised computation of the C-139 basin agricultural privilege tax.

 The 2003 amended EFA sets a tax per acre of \$4.30 for the C-139 basin, based on the November 2001 tax roll.
-The amended EFA states the following, "The C-139 agricultural privilege taxes for the tax notices mailed in November 2003 through November 2013 shall be computed by dividing \$654,656 by the number of acres included on the C-139 basin agricultural privilege tax roll for November 2001, excluding any property located within the C-139 Annex."
+The amended EFA states the following:

+The C-139 agricultural privilege taxes for the tax notices mailed in November 2003 through November 2013 shall be computed by dividing \$654,656 by the number of acres included on the C-139 basin agricultural privilege tax roll for November 2001, excluding any property located within the C-139 Annex.

 Future C-139 basin tax revenues to the District will be reduced by the number of acres that are no longer on the tax roll.
 Agricultural interests would continue to pay the \$4.30 per acre through FY2014.
-Beginning with tax notices mailed in November 2014, and thereafter, shall be assessed at the rate of \$1.80 per acre.
-In FY2008, the net C-139 basin agricultural privilege taxes collected were \$399,155 (unaudited) through September 30, 2008.
-The C-139 basin agricultural privilege tax, net after tax collection cost, is projected to generate \$513,400 in FY2009.
+Beginning with tax notices mailed in November 2014 (and thereafter) the assessment shall be at the rate of \$1.80 per acre.
+In FY2009, the net C-139 basin agricultural privilege taxes collected were \$518,679 (unaudited).
+The C-139 basin agricultural privilege tax is projected to generate \$530,000 in FY2010.